Marley82/Marley82/README.md

 I've learn JavaScript, a tiny bit of Python, HTML, CSS, JSX React.js Node.js and a few other little bit and now I hope to wow you all with me ongoing output of gold pure gold!

+Check out my Hangman-React-redux app, I'm pretty proud of it!
 .
 -->